-Apprentices without prior qualifications in English and Maths at Level 2 aiming to complete an apprenticeship at Level 3 or above will have to complete Level 2. (e.g., GCSEs at grade C/grade 4 or above) Those undertaking a Level 2 Apprenticeship are required by the funding body to complete Level 1 in English and Maths if they do not hold GCSEs at grade E/grade 2 or above; and to study to Level 2 in these subjects as part of their apprenticeship where there is 3 months or more after they completed level 1.
-(You and your Employer must agree this to obtain funding; it is not optional but a national requirement of funding).
+Apprentices aiming to complete an apprenticeship at Level 3 or above will have to complete Level 2 Functional Skills in English and/or Maths, if they have not already achieved English and Maths at Level 2.

+Those undertaking a Level 2 Apprenticeship are required by the funding body to complete Level 1 in English and/or Maths if they do not hold GCSEs at grade E/grade 2 or above; and to study to Level 2 in these subjects as part of their apprenticeship where there is 3 months or more remaining after they completed level 1.
+(You and your Employer must agree this in order to obtain funding; it is not optional but a national requirement of funding).
 Non-attendance at Maths or English sessions can result in removal from the course due to a funding breach.